Interface ILoggingTool

 public class SomeClass {

-logger = LoggingToolFactory.createLoggingTool(SomeClass.class);
+private static ILoggingTool logger = LoggingToolFactory.createLoggingTool(SomeClass.class);

 }

-The logger has five logging levels:
+The logger has six logging levels:

 DEBUG